 The 43d State of the Union , admitted in 1890.

-The second Idaho (Battleship No. 24) was laid down on 12 May 1904 at Philadelphia, Pennsylvania, by William Cramp and Sons Ship and Engine Building Co.; launched on 9 December 1905; sponsored by Miss Louise May Gooding, 13-year old daughter of Idaho Governor Frank R. Gooding; and commissioned at the Philadelphia Navy Yard, League Island, on 1 April 1908, Captain Samuel W. B. Diehl in command.
+The second Idaho (Battleship No. 24) was laid down on 12 May 1904 at Philadelphia, Pennsylvania, by William Cramp & Sons Ship & Engine Building Co.; launched on 9 December 1905; sponsored by Miss Louise May Gooding, 13-year old daughter of Idaho Governor Frank R. Gooding; and commissioned at the Philadelphia Navy Yard, League Island, Pa., on 1 April 1908, Capt.
+Samuel W. B. Diehl in command.

 Idaho departed League Island on 15 April 1908, bound for Guantanamo Bay, Cuba, via Hampton Roads (17-20 April) on the first leg of her "shaking down" cruise.
 After conducting training and working-up evolutions in Cuban waters (24 April-9 May), the battleship returned to League Island for repairs and "fitting out" (15 May-20 June).